Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Basic definitions and initial approaches

-\begin{prop} A $2$-dimensional simplicial complex is outerspatial if and only if its $1$-skeleton is planar. \end{prop} \begin{proof} For the `only if' implication consider an outerspatial $2$-dimensional simplicial complex $C$.
-Since $C$ is outerspatial its cone $\widehat{C}$ is embeddable.
-The link graph $L(t)$ at the top $t$ of the cone is equal to the $1$-skeleton of $C$.
+\begin{prop} A $2$-dimensional simplicial complex is outerspatial if and only if its $1$-skeleton is planar. \end{prop} \begin{proof} For the `only if' implication consider an outerspatial $2$-dimensional simplicial complex~$C$.
+Since~$C$ is outerspatial, its cone $\widehat{C}$ is embeddable.
+The link graph $L(t)$ at the top $t$ of the cone is equal to the $1$-skeleton of~$C$.
 By \autoref{link_planar} and the fact that $\widehat{C}$ is embeddable, the graph $L(t)$ is planar.
-Since $L(t)$ is planar and is equal to the $1$-skeleton of $C$, it follows that the $1$-skeleton of $C$ is planar.
+Since $L(t)$ is planar and is equal to the $1$-skeleton of~$C$, it follows that the $1$-skeleton of~$C$ is planar.

-For the `if' implication, suppose that the $1$-skeleton of $C$ is planar.
-Since $C$ is a simplicial complex, its $1$-skeleton has no parallel edges, and all face boundaries are triangles.
-Thus by \autoref{is_nested} the 1-skeleton has a nested plane embedding.
-So, the 2-dimensional simplicial complex is outerspatial by \autoref{plane_to_outerspatial}. \end{proof}
+For the `if' implication, suppose that the $1$-skeleton of~$C$ is planar.
+Since~$C$ is a simplicial complex, its $1$-skeleton has no parallel edges, and all face boundaries are triangles.
+Thus, by \autoref{is_nested} the 1-skeleton has a nested plane embedding.
+So, the $2$-dimensional simplicial complex is outerspatial by \autoref{plane_to_outerspatial}. \end{proof}

-\begin{rem} For 2-dimensional simplicial complexes, the problem of outerspatiality is simple, however, this changes when one allows larger faces.
+\begin{rem} For $2$-dimensional simplicial complexes, the problem of outerspatiality is simple, however, this changes when one allows larger faces.
 That is because \autoref{main_naive_lemma} follows easily from \autoref{is_nested} and \autoref{plane_to_outerspatial} but for the $2$-complex analogue of \autoref{main_naive_lemma} we do not have an analogue of \autoref{is_nested} that we can use so we cannot apply \autoref{plane_to_outerspatial} as easily.
-To summarise, the reason why the problem of checking for being outerspatial becomes much less trivial when we leave the class of 2-dimensional simplicial complexes and move to general 2-complexes is that the corresponding nested plane embedding problem becomes nontrivial.
-This motivates why we work with 2-complexes in the rest of the paper. \end{rem}
+Checking for outerspatiality becomes significantly more complex when moving from the class of 2-dimensional simplicial complexes to general 2-complexes.
+This is because the associated nested plane embedding problem becomes nontrivial.
+This motivates why we work with $2$-complexes in the rest of the paper. \end{rem}